aaronclinger/class.js/README.md

 ### Defining a Class

-There a many different philosophies on creating class-like structures in JavaScript. `createClass` aims to work with as many of these styles as possible and supports mixed styles throughout your project.
-The following are some common styles that all work to define the same class:
+There are many different philosophies on creating class-like structures in JavaScript. `createClass` aims to work with as many of these styles as possible and supports mixed styles throughout your project.
+The following are some common styles that will work to define the same class:

 ```js
 createClass(function Person() {